RunSi/SDWAN_Templates/README.md

 ## Usage

-Two use the templates it is a two step process
+Use of the templates is a two step process

 **Step One**